wunnle/mostly-indie-next/articles/about/post.md

 path: "/about"
 sharedOnTwitter: false
 unlisted: true
-date: (updated in July 2025)
+date:
-title: About
+title: Who and what?
 ---
 Hi there, my name is Kübra.
 I am a game studies scholar based in Freiburg, Germany. \
  \